Home

 To see what could be found.

-They’d heard rumours of gold nuggets
+They’d heard rumours that gold nuggets

-Just lying around.
+Were just lying around.

-That the hills were filled with gold.
+The hills were filled with gold.

-Men and families packed up their things
+Men and families packed their things and

-And from the East wagons rolled.
+From the East wagons rolled.

-Others came across the sea
+Others came from across the sea

 From Mexico and Peru,

-From Hawaiii, China, Chile,
+From Hawaii, China, Chile,

-France, and Britain too.
+From France, and Britain too.

-They left their lives behind them
+They all left their lives behind them

-To go and be gold miners.
+To become gold miners.

 The year was 1849

-They were called the forty-niners.
+They were the forty-niners.

 Some people did not look for gold